-4 - Note that the estimated emissions during recommissioning are provided by the manufacturer.
-However, the City of Burbank has asked to allow for a contingency and set the limit for NOx at 198 lbs/hr and CO at 84 lbs/hr and 792 lbs/day during the recommissioning.
+Note that the estimated emissions during recommissioning are provided by GE (out of the combustor) and FERCO (out of the stack).
+However, the applicant has asked to allow for a contingency and set the limit for NOx at 198 lbs/hr and CO at 84 lbs/hr and 792 lbs/day during the recommissioning.